 The lookout is a natural rocky outcrop with expansive views over the surrounding mountains, Fassifern Valley and out to Moogerah Dam.

 From the Mt Cordeaux summit, you can then continue along the track onto Bare Rock.
-The track leads you through three kilometres of exposed grassy hills and then into rainforest over a well maintained and slightly inclined trail.
+The track leads you through 3km of exposed grassy hills and then into rainforest over a well maintained and slightly inclined trail.

 The round trip to Bare Rock via Mt Cordeaux is 12.4km and will take regular hikers about 3.5 hours to complete.

 Across the Cunningham Highway is the track leading up to Mt Mitchell.
-We commenced the ascent at2pm.
+We commenced the ascent at 2:00pm.
 It’s not as windy on this side on the road and the track is surrounded by eucalypt forest rather than rainforest.

 The trail initially winds up a slight incline before levelling out as you walk around the sides of the mountain.
 The last kilometre of the trail feels like it goes on for a while as it corkscrews up to the narrow rocky summit.

-The return hike from Mt Mitchell is 10.2km and will take around three hours to complete.
+The return hike from Mt Mitchell is 10.2km and will take around 3 hours to complete.

 Both mountains are easy to summit in a day if you start by mid morning.